-Short-term (acute) overexposure to the gases, fumes, and dusts may include irritation of the eyes, lungs, nose, Symptoms/injuries after inhalation:
+Short-term (acute) overexposure to the gases, fumes, and dusts may include irritation of the eyes, lungs, nose, and throat.

-and throat.
 Some toxic gases associated with welding may cause pulmonary edema, asphyxiation, and death.

 Acute overexposure may include signs and symptoms such as watery eyes, nose and throat irritation, headache, dizziness, difficulty in breathing, frequent coughing, or chest pain.
-The presence of chromium/chromate in fume can cause irritation of nasal membranes and skin.
 The presence of nickel compounds in fume can cause metallic taste, nausea, tightness of chest, fever, and allergic reaction.
 Excessive inhalation or ingestion of manganese can produce manganese poisoning.
 Overexposure to manganese compounds may affect the central nervous system, symptoms of which are languor, sleepiness, muscular weakness, emotional disturbances, and spastic gait resembling Parkinsonism.
 These symptoms can become progressive and permanent if not treated.
 Excessive inhalation of fumes may cause "Metal Fume Fever" with Flu-like symptoms such as chills, fever, body aches, vomiting, sweating, etc.